phr0z/WindowsRestAPI/README.md

 Add the program certificate to your local machine root certificate trust.
 This is needed for Windows Notification Center.

 Run "mmc" and add the certificate management snap-in.
 Select local computer.
-Import the ceritifcate into the trusted root ceritficate store.
+Import the certificate into the trusted root certificate store.
 Run the installer Package_x.x.x.x_x64_.bundle

 Note: commands.config is now stored in %ProgramData% instead.
 (Copy it from previous location to restore it.)